-James just raised a potential red flag for NBA teams
+Bronny James has raised a potential red flag for NBA teams

 Franchises invest both time and money on players with the expectation that they will represent the team in a positive manner.
 Posting a video smoking marijuana would not make general managers, coaches, or team executives happy.

-Of course, considering his age, Bronny James may have simply made an immature mistake.
+Of course, considering his age (he was 15 at the time), Bronny James may have simply made an immature mistake.
 However, the incident should teach him an important lesson on responsibility and professionalism.
 And if he needs a real-life example, James can look at what happened to Laremy Tunsil four years ago.